AstroKriel/Mandelbulb/README.md

 # Mandelbulb

-Small project where I code a Mandelbulb-set renderer from scratch using both C++ and Python.
+Small, simple project where I code a Mandelbulb-set renderer from scratch using both C++ and Python.

 The cpp folder is the final product.
 The python folder was used for development, but does the same thing, just slower.